mattparker/lamplighthelp/source/16-12-4_Global_Settings-_Data_Display_Options.markdown

 You can only enable a single timezone for your system because allowing multiple timezones results in reporting problems, as reports run in one timezone may differ to those run in another.

 The system timezone is shown in the footer of Lamplight.

+It is also included in [Diary Feed](/help/index/p/16.12.6) data so that if you view records in your own calendar, the times should be that of the local user.
+For example, if your Lamplight timezone is America/New York, a record at 9am will show in {{Lamplight}} as 9am, whoever views it and whatever timezone they are in.
+If they are in London and view that same record in their calendar (e.g. Outlook, and Outlook knows they are in London), then the same record should be shown in London time - 2pm.
+This may depend on your calendar settings.

 ### Data Tables: {{Work}} and Similar Records